GallowayLabMIT/protocols/docs/general/clean_autoclave_guideline.rst

   If you empty a glass bottle or flask (media, PBS, gelatin, ELGA water, etc.), *you are responsible for washing it.* If you cannot wash the bottle immediately, keep the bottle on your personal lab bench.

 1. If the glassware had cells in it (e.g. midipreps) first add bleach to a concentration of 10% and let sit for at least 15 min.
+2. Glassware can now be placed in the area to be dishwashed.
+Alternatively, follow the steps below to wash by hand.
-2. Add Alconox and water, and shake/swirl vigorously to clean.
+3. Add Alconox and water, and shake/swirl vigorously to clean.
 Use the brushes by the sink for tough spots.
-3. Rinse thoroughly with tap water until no soap bubbles are left.
+4. Rinse thoroughly with tap water until no soap bubbles are left.
-4. Perform a quick rinse with DI water.
+5. Perform a quick rinse with DI water.
-5. Put glass to dry on drying rack.
+6. Put glass to dry on drying rack.
-6. Move glassware when dry to the shelving with the other dry, clean glassware.
+7. Move glassware when dry to the shelving with the other dry, clean glassware.
 To prevent dust accumulation, store beakers upside down and add foil to flask mouths.

 Glass beads
 ________________________